kedro-org/kedro-viz/CONTRIBUTING.md

 Alternatively, you can synchronously load one of the mock datasets in `/src/utils/data`.
 The 'spaceflights' dataset is mainly used as mock data for unit testing.

 Finally, you can use pseudo-random data, which is procedurally-generated on page load, and is often useful for local development.
 Random data can be seeded with a hash string, which will allow you to replicate a generated layout.
 You can supply a seed with a `seed` query string in the URL, e.g. `http://localhost:4141/?data=random&seed=oM4xauN4Whyse`.
-If you do not supply a seed, the app will generate a new pseudo-random one every time, and will output it to the browser console in case you wish to reuse it.
+If you do not supply a seed query to the URL, the app will generate a new pseudo-random seed on every browser refresh, and will output it to the browser console in case you wish to reuse it.

 ### Launch a development server with a real Kedro project